College Athletic Eligibility

 About the NCAA

 The NCAA (The National Collegiate Athletic Association) is the governing body approximately 1,200 schools.
 It consists of three divisions (Division I, II, and III) and oversees 23 sports.
 Divisions I and II both offer athletic scholarships, with over 126,000 student-athletes receiving partial or full athletic scholarships.
 Division III student-athletes can only receive academic or non-athletic scholarships – no athletic scholarships are allowed.
-Each year, the NCAA hands out about $1 billion in athletic scholarships, with the rest coming from the inpidual school.
+Each year, the NCAA hands out about $1 billion in athletic scholarships, with the rest coming from the individual school.
 NCAA academic requirements must be met to play a sport or receive an athletic scholarship at Division I and II colleges.
 There are high school core classes required by the NCAA in order to be eligible for college athletic scholarships.

 About the NAIA